 Switch to a Variable-Rate or Fixed-Rate Mortgage

-Fixed-rate mortgages stay the same throughout the mortgage term.
+Fixed-rate mortgages have interest rates that stay the same throughout the mortgage term.
 For example, you can lock in a mortgage rate of say 2.5% for 5 years.
+This makes for predictable monthly payments.

 With variable rates, a mortgage holder faces the possibility of a high rate at unexpected times.
 However, interest rates rise and fall with the market.
 If you convert from a fixed rate to a variable rate when interest rates are generally low, you could save money on your mortgage interest.
-However, if interests are rising, it’s more prudent to stick with a fixed-rate mortgage.
+However, if interest rates are rising, it’s more prudent to stick with a fixed-rate mortgage.

 Consolidate Debt

 Before considering refinancing your mortgage to pay off debt, be aware of the kinds of debt that you have.
-If you have bad spending habits and tend to rack on credit card debt, mortgage refinancing won’t break those habits.
+If you have bad spending habits and tend to rack up credit card debt, mortgage refinancing won’t break those habits.
 If anything, refinancing might encourage you to continue making poor financial decisions and risk losing even more equity in your home.

 However, if your debt is explained by anything other than poor spending, refinancing your mortgage might be a valid option.
 Still, you should only use refinancing as a solution to debt if you’re confident that you will certainly spend the extra money to pay your debts.